Latvian language: 21st century

 To counter the influence of English, government organizations (namely the Terminology Commission of the Latvian Academy of Science and the State Language Center) popularize the use of Latvian terms.
 A debate arose over the Latvian term for euro.
 The Terminology Commission suggested eira or eirs, with their Latvianized and declinable ending, would be a better term for euro than the widely used eiro, while European Central Bank insisted that the original name euro be used in all languages.
 New terms are Latvian derivatives, calques or new loanwords.
 For example, Latvian has two words for "telephone"—tālrunis and telefons, the former being a direct translation into Latvian of the latter international term.
 Still, others are older or more euphonic loanwords rather than Latvian words.
-For example, "computer" can be either dators or kompjūters.
+For example, "computer" can be either dators or kompūters.
 Both are loanwords; the native Latvian word for "computer" is skaitļotājs, which is also an official term.
 However, now dators has been considered an appropriate translation, skaitļotājs is also used.

 There are several contests held annually to promote the correct use of Latvian.
 One of them is "Word of the year" (Gada vārds) organized by the Riga Latvian Society since 2003.
 It features categories such as the "Best word", "Worst word", "Best saying" and "Word salad".
-In 2018 the word zibmaksājums (instant payment) won the category of "Best word" and influenceris (influencer) won the category of "Worst word".
+In 2025 the word klausiņas (wireless headphone) won the category of "Best word" and trigerēt (to trigger) won the category of "Worst word".
 The word pair of straumēt (stream) and straumēšana (streaming) were named the best words of 2017, while transporti as an unnecessary plural of the name for transport was chosen as the worst word of 2017.